KateJohnson/PHAR422_Decision_modeling_R_tutorial/markov_model_tutorial_post.md

 Let’s examine the sensitivity of our results to the following
 parameters:

--   Utility of sick individuals under treatment A
+-   Utility of sick individuals under treatment A at 0.85 and 1 (0.95 is the base case)

--   The cost of treatment A
+-   The cost of treatment A at $9000 and $15000 ($12000 is the base case)

--   The discount rate
+-   The discount rate at 1.5% and 4.5% (1.5% is the base case)

+**\*\*Question: Fill in the upper and lower bounds for each parameter below:**

 ``` r
 dsa_params <-  define_dsa (